by Heather Pettinger

 About The New York Racing Association

-The New York Racing Association was founded in 1955 and is franchised to run thoroughbred racing at New York's three major tracks (Aqueduct Racetrack, Belmont Park, and Saratoga Race Course) through 2033.
+The New York Racing Association was founded in 1955 and is franchised to run thoroughbred racing at New York's three major tracks (Aqueduct Racetrack, Belmont Park and Saratoga Race Course) through 2033.
 With a lineage of nearly 150 years, NYRA tracks are the cornerstone of New York State's thoroughbred industry, which contributes more than $2 billion annually to its urban, suburban and rural economy.
+NYRA.com is the official website of the New York Racing Association.
+Follow us on your favorite social media platform, including: Facebook, Twitter, Instagram, and YouTube.

 NYRA Press Office